OpenNebula/docs/source/installation_and_configuration/containerized_deployment/custom.rst

 Container Bootstrap and Hooks
 =============================

-When the container is started, the dedicated script inside (called `entrypoint <https://docs.docker.com/engine/reference/builder/#entrypoint>`__) is executed to prepare the environment, configure OpenNebula (and other required) services, and pass control to the service manager `Supervisor <http://supervisord.org/>`__, which starts all the services and monitors them.
-We refer to this process as **container bootstrapping**, which is done by a bootstrap script ``/frontend-bootstrap.sh``.
-Any failure (e.g., due to wrong custom configuration) in the bootstrap process leads to abort and container start failure.
+When the container is started, the dedicated script inside (called `entrypoint <https://docs.docker.com/engine/reference/builder/#entrypoint>`__) is executed to prepare the environment.
+In our case the ``/frontend-entrypoint.sh`` will configure and enable the **bootstrap service** and pass control to the service manager `Supervisor <http://supervisord.org/>`__.
+Once Supervisor is running it will start the aforementioned bootstrap service.
+This service is executing the bootstrap script ``/frontend-bootstrap.sh`` where all the required services are configured and enabled including OpenNebula itself.
+We refer to this process as **container bootstrapping**.
+Any failure (e.g., due to a wrong custom configuration) will abort the bootstrap process and will lead to container's failed start.

 The high-level over of startup is described on the following sequence diagram: